Keep your business secure with these four simple tips.

 That way, when confronted with a potential threat, your staff will have a unified and stellar response to meet it with.

 For many, security is an anxious topic.
 Many of us are so anxious at the thought of something going wrong that we're afraid to adequately prepare.
-But equipped with these tips, it's my hope that any business can make significant strides to ensure a safe, secure workplace.
+But equipped with these tips, a business can make significant strides to ensure a safe, secure workplace.